awslabs/data-on-eks/website/docs/blueprints/distributed-databases/trino.md

 exchange.s3.region=us-west-2
 exchange.s3.iam-role=arn:aws:iam::xxxxxxxxxx:role/trino-sa-role
 ```
-Please not down exchange manager S3 bucket name from above.
+Please note down exchange manager S3 bucket name from above.
 You can explore contents of above S3 bucket in AWS Console.
 It will be empty when no query is running.
 - Now, let's exit from bash shell of the coordinator pod
 ```bash
 exit